Expatria-Technologies/RT_Jog_Controller/README.md

 [![Jog2K](https://img.youtube.com/vi/nImVRGaTyQw/0.jpg)](https://www.youtube.com/watch?v=nImVRGaTyQw)

-In addition to the interface module, the Jog2K requires a 0.93 or 0.96 inch I2C OLED screen and a Raspberry Pi Pico.
-The Pico is installed on the bottom side of the board by soldering directly to the SMD pads, no headers are used.
-The interior Pico pads do not need to be soldered from the bottom side.
-Once the Pico is installed, flip the board over and apply a significant amount of solder and heat to the BOOTSEL hole on the top side.
-This connects the boot select button to the Pico so that the firmware can easily be upgraded after the Jog2k is fully assembled.
+In addition to the interface module, the Jog2K requires a 0.96 or 1.3 inch I2C OLED screen.
+The current A6 revision of the board uses a discrete RP2040 MCU.
+If you wish to use the older board based on the Pi Pico, the A5 files are archived.

 <img src="/readme_images/bootsel_location.jpg" width="400">